NaomiRadke/DataEngineerCapstoneProject/README.md

 **Country labels**
 In the immigration dataset the country of origin is indicated by a numeric country code.
 The labels for each country code can be found in a separate file, namely `I94_SAS_Labels_Descriptions.SAS`.
 This SAS label file was loaded as a dictionary, the country codes labels were extracted and the dictionary was turned into a dataframe of country codes and respective country names.

+Table "countries"
 | **Column name**       | **Description** |
 |-----------------------|-----------------|
 | countryCode (int4)    | country code    |
 | countryName (varchar) | country name    |

 `etl.py` outputs 4 parquet files, one for each table of the data model.
+Samples of the output data are stored in the folder `result_samples`.
+The output data for each table is in parquet format.

 We then use Apache Airflow to run a DAG that:
 - creates the tables according to the data model in Redshift